 Cadillac sailed out on his mission the next day and eventually established Fort Pontchartrain du Detroit on the western bank of the Detroit River.
 The fort prospered for years until one night, someone spotted the Nain Rouge.
 When Cadillac ran into the scarlet imp, instead of paying him respect, he smacked the monster with his cane and told him to leave the city.
 The Nain Rouge’s cackling laughter pierced the air as the demon slipped away into the inky darkness.
 And doom shrouded the arrogant Cadillac.
 His superiors removed the founder from his illustrious post and shipped him to Louisiana, which he considered a wretched place, to live with his family.

 Over the decades, the Nain Rouge has been spotted at catastrophes faced by Detroit including the 1805 fire, the 1960s riots, and the blizzard of 1976.
-This has led to a supposedly 300-year annual tradition on the Sunday after the Vernal Equinox, where Detroiters gather for a march to drive the Nain Rouge from the city.
+This has led to a supposedly 300-year annual tradition on the Sunday after the Vernal Equinox, where Detroiters gather for a march to meet the Nain Rouge.

-This year the Marche du Rouge, takes place on Sunday, March 24th at 11 am at the corner of Second and Canfield.
+This year the Marche du Nain Rouge, takes place on Sunday, March 23rd at 11:30 am at the corner of Second and Canfield.
 Join thousands of costumed revelers for some fun and tomfoolery while you walk down the street amongst the human-powered floats and musical performers.
-Keep an eye out for the Nain Rouge, who may appear anywhere, and get ready to drive the demon from Detroit before he curses you with misfortune.
+Keep an eye out for the Nain Rouge, who may appear anywhere.

-After the parade, head to the Masonic Temple for an after party and a Best of Parade awards ceremony along with dancing in the iconic Fountain Ballroom.
-Check out the funky artwork that moves to the music on display by artist Sean Hages, scattered throughout the rooms.
+After the parade, head to the Masonic Temple for the official afterparty and a Best of Parade awards ceremony along with dancing in the iconic Fountain Ballroom.

 You May Also Like